-333.21 Determination of Installation
+322.21 Determination of Installation

 Mailchutes and receiving boxes may be placed, at the expense of the owner, in public buildings, railroad stations, hotels, and business or office buildings of not less than four stories and apartment houses of not less than 40 residential apartments.
 Buildings with receiving boxes must be open to the general public, without restrictions, during the hours specified by local postal management for mail collections.
 Building management must be prepared to allow for access during extended periods when weather is inclement, or collection times may be restricted to normal business hours.
-Keytainers should be considered when lobby hours are inadequate to provide required access.
-If the owner of a building does not want to install a mailchute and receiving box, a receiving box may be installed only if the postmaster determines it is necessary and approves its installation.
+Keytainers must be installed when lobby hours are inadequate to provide required access.

 Mailchutes and receiving boxes are intended for the deposit of First-Class Mail.
-Standard Mail may not be deposited in mailchutes and receiving boxes.
+USPS Marketing Mail may not be deposited in mailchutes and receiving boxes.

-333.3 Installation, Specification, and Maintenance
+322.3 Installation, Specification, and Maintenance

-Requests for the installation of mailchutes and receiving boxes must be approved by the postmaster, and he or she must be furnished the contract and specifications for any proposed chute and box.
+Requests for the installation of mailchutes and receiving boxes must be approved by the Postmaster, and he or she must be furnished the contract and specifications for any proposed chute and box.
 The specifications for mailchutes and maintenance procedures are covered in Publication 16, Mail Chutes, Receiving Boxes, and Auxiliary Collection Boxes: Regulations and Specifications.
 All maintenance is done by and at the expense of the owner.

 Cooperative mailing racks may be installed by building managers in the lobbies of office buildings.
-All mail rack locations and equipment must be approved by the local postmaster.
+All mail rack locations and equipment must be approved by the local Postmaster.
 The Postal Service does not provide nor maintain such equipment.

-333.4 Schedules
+322.4 Schedules

 All mailchutes, receiving boxes, and mailing racks are collection points and therefore must be included in the national electronic collection point management database.
 Schedules must be included for each of these collection points and should be posted on or near the collection point.
 It is expected that all mailchutes, receiving boxes, and mailing racks will be picked up by the regular carrier during the delivery of mail to the building.
-Any collection of these collections points on collection runs is at the discretion of local postal management and is based on consistent collection volume and building accessibility.
+Any collection of these collection points on collection runs is at the discretion of local postal management and is based on consistent collection volume and building accessibility.
 Twenty-four hour accessibility or the use of keytainers is recommended.

-333.5 Bulk Mailings
+322.5 Bulk Mailings

-Mailings under permit indicia or in bulk must be deposited at times and places designated by the postmaster.
+Mailings under permit indicia or in bulk must be deposited at times and places designated by the Postmaster.
 These mailings are prohibited from deposit in collection boxes, mailchutes, receiving boxes, or other mail collection receptacles or points because permit or bulk mailings must be verified to ensure proper acceptance.
-This page intentionally left blank